 Many people describe having a “metallic taste” in their mouths following cancer treatment.
 If this is happening to you, try switching to wooden or plastic cutlery (which won’t enhance metallic taste).
 You can also experiment with different herbs and seasonings.
 Rosemary and mint are potent and can help to overpower metallic taste.

 If mouth ulcers or dry mouth are giving you grief, try increasing your liquid intake and using sauces, gravies and condiments to keep your food from going dry.
 Cool, plain foods will also ease the pain and irritation.
+Mouth ulcers can also be treated by medication from your doctor so do contact them if required.

 Try New Things